FOOD FOR OCCASIONAL USE

-Warning: Eat the preferred vegetables listed in the Food For Daily Use article.
-Eat all other vegetables, including other greens, only on occasion.
-Eating a lot of greens was an older recommendation that has changed.
+Warning: Eat mainly the preferred vegetables listed in the Food For Daily Use article.
+Eat all other vegetables only occasionally.
+For example, eating a lot of greens was an older recommendation that has changed.
 Most greens do not contain enough of the right minerals for development, and they are quite yin.

 2. Food For occasional use (The subject of this article).

 Fast and slow oxidizers.
 The foods listed below are okay for both those with a fast or a slow oxidation rate.
 However, fast oxidizers need to eat 1 to 2 tablespoon of extra fat or oil per meal.
 Slow oxidizers need to avoid any extra fat besides that which is in their food.

 Herring.
 This is a small and fairly clean fish.